Why independence isn't enough for some African nations – DW – 07/26/2024

 He highlights, however, that Rwanda is far from having resolved all of its issues: "It is one of the poorest countries in Africa with high youth unemployment, and the economy is not still stable," Owusu told DW.

-Not every challenge and development shortfall is however rooted in conflict.
+Not every challenge and development shortfall is rooted in conflict though.
 Malawi, for instance, celebrated 60 years of independence on July 6.
 Despite there being no active conflict in the country, it is ranked by the World Bank as the fourth poorest nation in the world, with 70% of Malawians living on less than $2.15 a day.

 Owusu believes that Malawi's predicament is directly linked to its colonial past: "[The British colonial rulers] did not give them good education.
 They used forced labor," he explained, adding that similar patterns had occurred in Mali and Burkina Faso when they both spilt away from France in 1960.